NidhitheCoder/learn-vue-js/README.md

 - Referance data types are objects and arrays.
 - Changing premitive types are affected directly in original data.
 - Changing referance types are affected only in local component copy.

+### Event bus

+- Event bus helps to communicate two kind on sibling elements in vue js.